-A core function of the Stewardship Council is to engage on issues related to the development and management of the future Rocky Flats National Wildlife Refuge, and to track and address as necessary issues related to the interface of the Refuge to lands that DOE will retain as part of its management responsibilities.
-Further, in 2006 Congress and the Natural Resource Trustees (which includes DOE and USFWS) will be negotiating acquisition of certain privately-held mineral rights at Rocky Flats.
+A core function of the Stewardship Council is to engage on issues related to the development and management of the future Rocky Flats National Wildlife Refuge.
+This work includes tracking and addressing as necessary issues related to the interface of the Refuge to lands that DOE will retain as part of its management responsibilities.

-- 1. Work with USFWS and DOE on access restrictions to both DOE and refuge lands. - 2.
-Work with USFWS and DOE on signage for both DOE and refuge lands. - 3.
-Track issues related to acquisition of mineral rights. - 4.
-Provide a forum for the community to raise issues related to aforementioned issues; forward comments to appropriate agency.
+- 1. As necessary, work with USFWS on access restrictions to refuge lands, as provided in Rocky Flats Legacy Management Agreement. - 2.
+As necessary, work with USFWS on signage for refuge lands. - 3.
+Track Congressional action affecting funding for USFWS. - 4.
+Provide a forum for the community to raise issues related to development of management plans and other issues affecting USFWS responsibilities at the Rocky Flats National Wildlife Refuge.